logo

 by: Anonymous

 I can't believe anyone would dare stay an evening in 'Craggy Wash'.
 The first hint to leave is the overweight 'camp host' sitting in a trailer, with a cardboard sign that says 'camp host'.
-The second sign to turn back would be the sign that reads 'hunting is not permitted unless it is legal' (by the way, there are no regulations on what type of hunting and where it is designated...good luck getting your ass shot up when taking a deuce because you are mistaken for a coyote), the third sign would be all the homely, toothless, shoeless vagrants drinking beer looking aimlessly into the horizon, the fourth sign would be the fact that you can stay at this campground for 14-days straight without paying a dime, leave for one night and come back and start another two-week extravaganza.
+The second sign to turn back would be the sign that reads 'hunting is not permitted unless it is legal' (by the way, there are no regulations on what type of hunting and where it is designated...good luck getting your ass shot up when taking a deuce because you are mistaken for a coyote).
+The third sign would be all the homely, toothless, shoeless vagrants drinking beer looking aimlessly into the horizon.
+The fourth sign would be the fact that you can stay at this campground for 14-days straight without paying a dime, leave for one night and come back and start another two-week extravaganza.
 Lastly, if you have to wonder if you are on the set of 'The Hills Have Eyes' or 'Texas Chainsaw Massacre' then you should really reevaluate your camping situation and passion for nature.

-new restrictions?
+New restrictions?

 by: Anonymous

-has boondocking been moved 9 miles back from the highway?
+Has boondocking been moved 9 miles back from the highway?

 Typical Arizona desert.